Where to rent a car in Phuket?

-- 4 Ways to Rent a Car in Phuket
+- Five Ways to Rent a Car in Phuket

 - NATIONAL CAR RENTAL

-- 3. Rent a Car With a Local Brands
+- 3. Rent a car With a local company

 - Thai Rent a Car